 If you want the option of providing more space for your pet, the expandable walls of the PetPeppy make it a great choice.
 The lack of a car seatbelt might be a problem though.

 The SturdiBag pet carrier is a slightly more expensive option that the first two on this list, but is made with premium-quality components and provides great comfort for your pet.

 There are several versions of the SturdiBag, but I prefer the heavy mesh version.
-It's a tough carrier made from durable fabric for withstanding claws and teeth.
-This makes it a great choice if your pup has a tendency to chew his bed or carrier.
-It's also built with bendable tension rods to give it a solid shape, while the fabric is machine washable.
+It’s a tough carrier made from durable fabric for withstanding claws and teeth.
+This makes it a great choice if your pup has a tendency to chew his bed or carrier (by the way, if you need a travel bed, click here for my top list).
+It’s also built with bendable tension rods to give it a solid shape, while the fabric is machine washable.

 Other features include a padded shoulder strap, mesh door, 4 tie downs and built-in tether leash.
 Security clips are included on the zipper, and you can pull back the “privacy flaps” at the top of the carrier to reveal extra air vents.

 One of the best features of the SturdiBag – at least for air travel – is that the tension rods can be compressed.
 This flexible design makes it easier to fit under seats during landing and take off.

 While the SturdiBag is designed to meet airline requirements, the extra large and XXL versions are bigger than most airlines allow for in-cabin travel.
 The manufacturer claims some customers have still used it for in-cabin, but this is something you need to check with your airline.

 Note: SturdiProducts also produces Cube and Mini Cube versions.
 These are slightly different in design, but are suitable for smaller breeds.
 There is also a “Divided” version which can be used for more than one dog.